TheAcharya/MarkerData-Website/docs/User Guide/Configurations.md

 3. Click on the `Save` button.

 !!!info Info
-You can't have another Configuration Name with the same name.
-You will be prompted with an error.
+Identical Configuration Names are disallowed, and attempts to do so will elicit an error prompt.
 !!!

 ![Couldn't create configuration](/assets/md-configuration-settings_03.png)

 ## Make Active Configuration

-At any given time only 1 Configuration can be Active.
+At any given time, only a single Configuration may be designated as active.

 ![Active Configuration](/assets/md-configuration-settings_04.gif)

 1. Select your desired Configuration.
 2. Click on the `Make Active` button.

-Alternatively, you can also utilise the `Configurations` menu from the menu bar to switch Configuration on the fly.
+Alternatively, one may employ the `Configurations` menu located in the menu bar to seamlessly switch between Configurations.

 1. Click on the `Configurations` menu.